Poetry is thoughts that breathe, and words that burn. ~Thomas Gray

 Everything in creation has its appointed painter or poet and remains in bondage like the princess in the fairy tale ’til its appropriate liberator comes to set it free. ~Ralph Waldo Emerson

 However in this case, what I’m calling the Poetry Diet is something much more mundane.
 It simply means to eat nothing but what is purchased with money earned from one’s poetry.
 Reading, teaching, publishing, wearing them on your naked body, selling poems painted on scrap metal, whatever it takes.
-If I started a Poetry Diet now I’d be svelte in a week, thin rather soon and after that, starving artist might be a literal condition.
+If I started a Poetry Diet now I’d be svelte in a week, thin rather soon.
+Before long, starving artist might be a literal (hah!) condition.

 Surely a Poetry Diet would provide a vast incentive to write and, here’s the rub, send out one’s work.
-It could also leave the poet so imperiled that friends might stage a poetry reading to raise funds for the annoyingly hollow wordsmith.
+It could also leave the poet so imperiled that friends might stage a poetry reading to raise funds to feed the annoyingly hollow wordsmith.

 Thus far I’m not dedicated or foolhardy enough to attempt a Poetry Diet.
 Mostly because I’m already trying to live by patching together the Essay Diet, Columnist Diet, and Editor Diet.
 But also because I know how long it takes from inspiration to paycheck.
 Right now I’m waiting for one of my poems to appear in Christian Science Monitor, two in Trillium Literary Journal, two more in J Journal.
 The total pay will amount to, well, let us not speak of actual numbers.
 I wouldn’t last long on the Poetry Diet.
 Surely that says something about the quality of my poetry but it also says something about our culture as well.